Google Analytics: What It Is & Why You Need It (Updated for GA4)

 Track Many Important Metrics in One Place

-GA tracks many campaigns at once, so you can compare and monitor all aspects of your business and website, from user experience and device functionality to online marketing strategies, on-site content, customer engagement, and more.
-Having all of this information at your fingertips in one place means you can access everything you need with ease.
+GA tracks many campaigns at once, so you can compare and monitor every facet of your business and website.
+From user experience to online marketing strategies, on-site content to customer engagement, GA provides comprehensive insights for optimizing your digital presence.
+Having all of this information consolidated at your fingertips means you can access everything you need with ease.

-Now that you understand why GA is so important, check out some of the most valuable ways you can use it to your benefit.
+Now that you understand why GA4 is so important, check out some of the most valuable ways you can use it to your benefit.

 Learn Who Your Audience Is

-Once you have an idea of who makes up your traffic, it’s a good idea to see where that traffic is coming from, as it can inform future website advancements or changes.
-With over one billion websites on the internet, yours is just one of many that are vying for attention, which makes it more important than ever to understand how you’ve acquired your existing traffic, and how you can build more in the future.
+When you know where your website traffic is coming from, you can use it to inform future advancements or changes.
+With over one billion websites on the internet, yours is just one of many that are vying for attention, which makes it more essential than ever to understand how you’ve acquired your existing traffic, and how you can build more in the future.

-Fortunately, GA has an entire section, called Acquisition, that’s dedicated to tracking how website visitors found your site.
-By dividing traffic into four categories, you can get a better understanding of where your visitors come from.
+Fortunately, GA4 has an entire section called “Acquisition” which is dedicated to tracking how website visitors found your site.
+By dividing traffic into main categories, you can get a better understanding of where your visitors come from.

 - Organic search: See how many people are coming from search engines like Google or Bing.

-- Direct: These are the people who open up the search engine and type your URL into the search bar or come directly to your site from a bookmark.
+- Direct: These are the users who open up their browser and type your URL into the navigation bar or come directly to your site from a bookmark.

 - Referral: See how many searchers are coming to your site from sources other than search engines, like a link in a YouTube video or a partner blog.

-Having a website and working hard to optimize it is all about attracting visitors to your site.
-So it’s important to know how many of these visitors reach your site and leave before effectively interacting with it.
+Owning a website and working hard to optimize it is all about attracting visitors, so it’s important to know how many of these visitors reach your site and effectively interact with it.

 Determine What Kind of Content You Should Write

 If you’ve already read our guide to creating amazing content, you know that when it comes to your website, content is king.
-Beyond creating mind-blowing content to promote your tours and activities on your website, a strong content strategy across various marketing channels is one of the best ways to reach customers through blogs, landing pages, and more.
+Beyond creating mind-blowing resources or media to promote your tours and activities on your website, a strong content strategy across various marketing channels is one of the best ways to reach customers through blogs, landing pages, and more.

-GA can help you stay on top of your content strategy by tracking all of the content that receives views and shares.
+GA4 can help you stay on top of your content strategy by tracking content views.
 This is key for blogging — once you use GA to determine which pages are getting the most views (and which ones might need a little boost), you can enhance the blogs so they are more attractive to readers and generate even more traffic.

-By connecting your GA account with FareHarbor’s Lightframe booking process, you can start tracking how many of your website visitors have converted into paying customers and where they came from.
+By connecting your GA4 account with FareHarbor, you can start tracking how many of your website visitors have converted into paying customers and where they came from.
 This conversion data gives you valuable insight into which sources are generating the most customers and how you can better target your marketing efforts.

-Now that you’ve gained an understanding of how your business can benefit from GA, we’re sure you’re eager to get your account set up so you can start running reports and discovering lots of new insights about your business.
+Now that you’ve gained an understanding of how your business can benefit from GA4, we’re sure you’re eager to get your account set up so you can start running reports and discovering even more new insights about your business.